84 CHARING CROSS ROAD

 Outspoken & ballsy New Yorker meets London’s stiff upper lip - and the entertainment begins!
+A book club favourite.

 Take a nostalgic trip back in time to a period when international travel was difficult as well as expensive, communication slow and reliant on the written word.
 And life was not 24/7.